Skip to product information

 Spread: 1.5-2'

-Amid the bright riot of the midsummer meadow, a slender stem puts forth its graceful yellow flowers, their petal-like rays draping down, idly sifting the breeze.
+Amid the bright riot of the midsummer meadow, a slender stem puts forth its graceful yellow flowers, their petals draping down, idly sifting the breeze.
 In keeping with its carefree air, grey headed coneflower is content with a variety of growing conditions, but will do best under full sunlight and in soils of moderate to dry moisture.
-Within its native NE Ohio range, it inhabits meadows, fields, and woodland edges, and tends to be most competitive in the portions of these habitats that receive some occasional disturbance.
+Within its native NE Ohio range, it inhabits meadows, fields, and woodland edges.

-The plant is recognized by the Xerces society for possessing special value to native bees, and during its long, 1-2 month summer blooming period, it is both a pollen and nectar source to floral visitors including moths, small butterflies, flies, and bees.
-Syrphid flies are a group of pollinators who consume the plant’s floral rewards and whose larvae are especially useful as predators of aphids, a garden pest.
-Another of grey-headed coneflower’s visitors is interested in neither pollen nor nectar, but rather the tissue of the plant’s flowerheads.
-The caterpillar of the wavy-lined emerald moth utilizes grey-headed coneflower as a host plant, feeding on its flowers until it is ready to pupate and become a moth.
-While foraging, the caterpillar has the fascinating and ingenious habit of covering itself in flower and leaf fragments in order to camouflage against predatory detection.
+Grey-headed coneflower is quite attractive to pollinators, including moths, small butterflies, flies, and bees.
+Syrphid flies are frequent pollinators whose larvae are especially useful as predators of aphids, a garden pest.
+The caterpillar of the wavy-lined emerald moth utilizes grey-headed coneflower as a host plant, feeding on its flowers until ready to pupate and become a moth.
+While foraging, the caterpillar has the fascinating and ingenious habit of covering itself in flower and leaf fragments as camouflage.

 View full details